Foreign Policy Priorities:

 The Barack Obama administration sought its own balance with China, stepping up WTO trade enforcement measures and blocking several high-profile acquisition deals involving Chinese companies, even while working with Beijing to complete the 2015 Paris Agreement on climate.
 Obama also announced a “strategic pivot” toward the Asia-Pacific region, the centerpiece of which was a twelve-nation trade deal known as the Trans-Pacific Partnership (TPP), which excluded China.

 President Donald J. Trump has embarked on a more combative and unilateral course, rejecting the TPP and issuing tariffs on hundreds of billions of dollars of Chinese imports.
 His administration has framed China as a great power rival, even though Trump himself has occasionally sought closer ties with Chinese President Xi Jinping.
 And Trump has accused China of covering up its role in the coronavirus crisis, stepping up his efforts to incentivize U.S. companies to return their supply chains to the United States.
-As these tensions have escalated, Democratic candidates, too, have sounded the alarm over the threat the Asian giant poses, putting forward their own proposals on how to respond to the challenge.
+As these tensions have escalated, Democratic candidate Joe Biden, too, has sounded the alarm over the threat the Asian giant poses, putting forward his own proposals on how to respond to the challenge.